 To view the first page of the current issue, click here.
 Links to each page of the current issue are provided below.

-The current research agenda is to examine all the significant dimensions of sustainable development in order to integrate the resulting multi-dimensional knowledge and make it available in a form suitable for use by sustainable development groups.
+The current research agenda is to examine all the significant dimensions of sustainable development in order to integrate the resulting multi-dimensional knowledge and make it available in a form suitable for use by leaders of sustainable development initiatives.
 The following modes of research are being used:

-Review and analysis of sustainable development concepts and trends.
+Review and analysis of current sustainable development concepts, policies, and best practices.

 Review and analysis of Millennium Development Goals (MDGs) projects and trends.